How to Build Your First Capsule From Scratch

 How to Build a Capsule Wardrobe:

-- Sort everything: create piles of what you will you keep, donate, and throw away.
-Immediately get rid of everything you don’t want, doesn’t fit or isn’t practical.
+- Sort everything: create piles of what you will keep, donate, and throw away.
+Immediately get rid of everything you don’t want, that doesn’t fit, or isn’t practical.

 Stick with neutral colors:

-When choosing your staple items, stick within a neutral color palette of black, navy, tan, brown, gray, and white.
+When choosing your staple items, stick to a neutral color palette of black, navy, tan, brown, gray, and white.
 Neutrals pair easily together and with other colors.
-Having many neutral colored items allows you to create more potential outfit combinations.
+Having many neutral-colored items allows you to create more potential outfit combinations.
 Denim is also a neutral, so be sure to consider that when picking out your color scheme.

 Use the rule of 3 when choosing garments for your capsule wardrobe:

-3 Tops: Plain white tee, Plain black tee, Chambray top
+- 3 Tops: Plain white tee, Plain black tee, Chambray top.
+Tank tops are also worth including here as layering pieces that work across seasons.

 Once you’ve selected 3 items for each of the 6 basic clothing categories, you’re already at 24 out of the 30-40 maximum pieces you’re allotted.